-Nevada Generative Alliance
+Nevada Alliance

-On September 12, 2022, the Company announced a generative exploration alliance (the "Alliance") with a subsidiary of Altius Minerals Corporation ("Altius").
-The Alliance will focus on generating gold and silver targets considered geologically similar to the recent major gold deposit discovery at Silicon in the Walker Lane trend in Nevada, US.
-The initial annual budget of US\$300,000 is fully funded by Altius while the Company provides technical expertise and extensive technical database.
+On September 12, 2022, the Company announced a generative exploration alliance (the "Nevada Alliance") with a subsidiary of Altius Minerals Corporation ("Altius").
+The Alliance focuses on generating gold-silver (the "Gold Alliance") and porphyry copper (the "Copper Alliance") targets.
+The Gold Alliance will focus on generating gold and silver targets considered geologically similar to the recent major gold deposit discovery at Silicon-Merlin in the Walker Lane trend in Nevada, US.
+The Copper Alliance is focused on under-cover copper porphyry targets proximal to the Yerington district.

+The initial costs are funded by Altius while the Company provides technical expertise and extensive technical database.
 Once a project is designated, ongoing expenses and recoveries are shared equally between the Company and Altius.
-The following projects were acquired during the Alliance to date:
+On February 1, 2024, the Company and Altius agreed to renew the Alliance to December 31, 2024.